Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Methodology

 Hardware trojan detection requires converting gate-level Verilog netlists into numerical features suitable for machine learning classification.
 As described in Section~\ref{background}, hardware trojans typically consist of two components: \textit{rare-event triggers} that require many specific input conditions to activate, and \textit{payloads} that propagate malicious signals to observable outputs.
 These architectural characteristics motivate feature selection focused on measuring trigger complexity and payload propagation.

-Following Hasegawa et al. \cite{7604700, hasegawa2020hardware}, five structural features for each gate (net) in the circuit that capture these trojan-relevant characteristics.
-The first two features measure trigger complexity, the next two measure proximity to state elements, and the final feature captures payload propagation characteristics.
+Following Hasegawa et al. \cite{7604700, hasegawa2020hardware}, five structural features are extracted for each gate (net) in the circuit that capture these trojan-relevant characteristics.
+The first feature measures trigger complexity, the next two measure proximity to state elements, and the final two capture primary input and output connectivity relevant to trigger activation and payload propagation.

 The five base features are: (1) \textbf{LGFi}: number of inputs to logic gates two levels upstream from a gate, capturing input complexity that may indicate trigger circuits requiring rare input combinations (a trigger with $n$ inputs requires one specific combination from $2^n$ possibilities); (2) \textbf{FFi}: number of logic levels upstream to the nearest flip-flop, measuring proximity to state elements; (3) \textbf{FFo}: number of logic levels downstream to the nearest flip-flop, indicating signal propagation paths; (4) \textbf{PI}: number of logic levels upstream to the nearest primary input; (5) \textbf{PO}: number of logic levels downstream to the nearest primary output, relevant for payload propagation to observable locations where attackers can extract sensitive data.